Swazimodo/TCPUtility/README.md

 ## create a new client
     var client = new TCPUtility.Client.Client();

-## register handler for each data type supported - this delegate will then be called whenever this type of data is transfered
+## register handler for each data type supported - this delegate will then be called whenever this type of data is transferred
     client.DataHandlers.RegisterHandler(typeof(TestData), new TCPUtility.Client.DataRouting.IncomingData(clientDataHandler));

     //example data handler